 Minimum clearance distances:

-Most accidents involving aerial lifts can be traced to untrained or improperly trained workers.
+Most accidents involving MEWPs can be traced to untrained or improperly trained workers.
 Reasons for falls:

-If you work from an aerial lift, you must be protected from falling.
-The type of fall protection you need depends on the type of lift you use.
+If you work from a MEWP, you must be protected from falling.
+The type of fall protection you need depends on the type of MEWP you use.
 Most platforms must have a guardrail and each worker may be required to use a personal fall-arrest system: a full-body harness and lanyard attached to the boom or the platform.

-Keep in mind the following when you use an aerial lift:
+Keep in mind the following when you use a MEWP:

 In some cases, however, even adjustable-suspension scaffolds may not be feasible or safe.
 When there is no other safe way to reach the work area, a crane or a derrick can provide suspended access by hoisting a personnel platform to reach the work area.